 - Use your broiler at the end!
 This is to give meats and veggies a little color at the end so you don’t have to sauté them ahead of time.

-Make the marinade and pour it over the chicken in a zip lock bag.
-Remove as much air as possible and place in the freezer immediately.
+Make the Greek chicken marinade and pour it over the chicken in a reusable lock bag.
+Remove as much air as possible and place it in the freezer immediately.
 Defrost in the fridge 24 hours, which is when the chicken will actually marinate in the fridge.

 Once you cook the chicken, it can be stored in the fridge for 3 days, so it’s perfect for meal prep.

-How long will the Greek Marinade keep in the fridge:
+How long will the Greek Chicken Marinade keep in the fridge:

 If you want to make the marinade ahead of time, it should keep in the fridge for about a week unused.
 It’s also great as a salad dressing or can be used for other protein (salmon, turkey, chicken breast) so making extra and storing it in a sealed container is a great use of time!